uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 Re-assuring as it is that R knows that `2+2=4`, you were probably hoping for a little more.
 Typing directly into R is a start, but we want to teach you _reproducible_ research.
 The scientific method requires that we document our work, but we can't reproduce your typing unless we record it somewhere.

 <a name="keep-a-lab-book-of-your-work"></a>

-### Keep a lab book of your work
+#### Source (top left)

+The console is also called an _interactive_ R session.
+What you type here is gone when you close down R. The source pane is simply a view into a text file (with the `.R` extension) that allows you to document, edit, correct and _most importantly_ save your work.
+The next time you come back to R, you re-open the file, and replay your commands.
+Got it?
+Then you're now starting to follow the principles of reproducible research.

 The solution is to create a file, write your commmands in that file, and then tell R to work through the commands in that file.
 Switch to the pane labelled source, and this time type `2-2`.

-When you get to the end of the line, hit <command-enter> (on Windows <control-enter>).
+Now typing <enter> brings you to a new line.
+But go back to the line with `2-2` and hit <command-enter> (on Windows <control-enter>) instead.
 This sends the last line you wrote from the 'source' document, to the console.
-You should now see that R can add and substract.
+You should now see that R can add and substract!

     > 2+2
     [1] 4